Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-44-samsara.md

 The Vzk’tk representative, a venerable Rrrrtk with pronounced gray markings and plenty of loose skin down his neck, nodded slowly.
 "Very well.
 Next on the agenda for today is the subject of sapient status for the species known as Ten’Gewek.
 For those who are unfamiliar, the Ten’Gewek are a pre-spaceflight species native to the planet Akyawentuo, and are currently a protectorate of..."
 Here he consulted his notes. "...Several Human sovereign factions, working collaboratively.
 I note that, once again, the Human representative is absent...?"

 "Their previous ambassador was murdered in cold blood, right here on this very floor," Sheeyo reminded the room.
-"We Deathworlders take that kind of assault...personally."
+"We Deathworlders take that kind of assault... personally."

 He watched the way a few of the more skittish representatives responded to the words *‘we deathworlders’* with some satisfaction.